Canyoning down the Spiral Road: First descent of Waffl canyon

 The Royal Canadian Geographical Society supports an Expeditions Program to encourage and support geographic expeditions taking place largely within Canada, by Canadians.
 Extending our current knowledge of Canada’s geography through exploration and scientific expeditions, the Society has a long history of funding both major and modest expeditions across the country.

-Expedition of the Year The Exeter Lake Esker Hike Northwest Territories
+Expedition of the Year 2020 The Thelon Esker Hike Northwest Territories

 Bay du Nord Wilderness Reserve

 Justin Barbour will follow a 270 kilometre circuit of lakes and rivers within the Bay du Nord Wilderness Reserve beginning near Medonnegonnix Lake.
 Barbour will follow a historic route that was followed by explorer/geologist/surveyor James Patrick Howley and his team of Mi’kmaq guides as they mapped Newfoundland’s interior in 1887.
 He will also visit the seldom seen Mt.
 Sylvester and will attempt to document Newfoundland’s Middle Ridge Caribou along the way.

 To complete his journey, Barbour will paddle down to the ocean via the Bay du Nord River (a Canadian Heritage River), and capture photos of the 100 foot waterfall, named “Smokey Falls.”

 Major Grant - Postponed until 2021 PikiPikialasorsuaq (The Great Upwelling) & Ellesmere Island 2020 Ellesmere Island

 Explorer-in-Residence Mylène Paquette

 Women's Expedtiion - Postponed until 2021 Mt.
 Lucania Mt.
 Lucania

 Seed Grant - Postponed until 2021 The Great Island Expedition